The younger a baby is, the more sensitive their skin is likely to be.

 While some parents do opt for separate cycles, many moms and dads wash their baby clothes with all their other laundry.

-Just remember to separate the whites from the colors and use a gently wash cycle.
+Just remember to separate the whites from the colors, use a gently wash cycle and follow any drying instructions found on the label.

 Should I Wash Baby Blankets Before Use?